lad6558/lad6558.github.io/src/blogs/old_guy_sussman.md

 The old guy then listed the teachers and friends who had greatly influenced him, with a series of black-and-white photos in front of him.
 Marvin Minsky, Seymour Papert, John McCarthy, Richard Stallman, Richard Feynman (Feynman invited him, and they taught physics together for a year, under the condition that Feynman would have lunch with him after lectures)...
 <br>

 I heard how each person’s theories and work influenced him.
 It was a fascinating feeling, seeing the most rigorous and mechanical theories backed by vivid individuals and their lives.
-The old guy’s theories filled my senses: his composition and use of color were influenced by which era, which movements; his musical style and choice of instruments stemmed from which culture, which region; his writing style, his choice of words, his language... his language! _His_ Scheme, the programming language he invented, the simplest, freest language, wasn’t the language just himself?
+The old guy’s theories filled my senses: his composition and use of color were influenced by which era, which movements; his musical style and choice of instruments stemmed from which culture, which region; his writing style, his choice of words, his language... his language! _His_ Scheme, the programming language he invented—the simplest, freest of languages—wasn’t this language, in essence, just himself?
 <br>

 The old guy's Scheme is the Latin of programming languages.
 It's a language that only the smartest among a smart group, programmers, can handle.
 It’s the language of the elite, elegant and mentally stimulating, but in this era, it has no practical production value, no large audience.
 But I can't say it's merely the language of peasants.
 This is also the conflict between symbolism and connectionism—symbolism cares only about human intelligence, while connectionism cares only about experiments and stacking computational power...